 The CGP requires temporary or permanent sediment basins for projects that have a common drainage area of 10 or more disturbed acres where practicable.
 It must provide storage for a calculated volume of runoff from the drainage area from a 2-yr, 24-hr storm or provide 3,600 cubic feet per acre drained if the calculation is not performed.
+Sediment basins should not be installed in areas known to have permafrost.

 Storm water management BMPs avoids or minimizes erosion by diverting stormwater around or within a project site.
-Water within the project can be carried so that it doesn't come in contact with the disturbed ground.
+Water within the project can be carried so that it does not come in contact with the disturbed ground.
 Storm water management BMPs include: